 A free trial version of PixelCNC which imposes an input image pixel-area of 65k pixels (i.e. 256x256, 512x128, etc) and does not allow loading/saving of project files is available for download.
 The free trial is offered with full features and capability of the paid version.
 Users can download it and test out PixelCNC's functionality and toolpath generation for themselves.
 The image-size limitations of the free trial entail an implicit constraint on project size.
 Technically it allows any project size but quality suffers when stretching small images over larger areas. ~5"x5" is virtually the largest project size one can get away with, depending on the image itself and what shapes/forms it is meant to convey.
-At that point the free trial is great for smaller engravings and desktop pieces.
+The free trial is great for smaller engravings and decorate tabletop/desktop pieces.

 Using the image shown above being edited in GIMP as input the following images illustrate the sort of toolpaths and simulated cuts users can expect from PixelCNC (cut step-overs exaggerated for clarity):